Hyperbolic three-manifolds that embed geodesically: Manifolds with right-angled corners

 For every $v\in \matZ_2^k$ and every facet $F$ of $W$, we identify $vF$ with $(v+e_c)F$ where $c$ is the color of $F$.
 Since adjacent facets have distinct colors, one sees easily that the result of this gluing is a genuine hyperbolic $n$-dimensional manifold $\tilde W$ without corners.
 If $W$ is connected and orientable, then $\tilde W$ is.
 The manifold $\tilde W$ is tessellated into $2^k$ copies of $W$ and we get an orbifold covering $\tilde W \to W$ of degree $2^k$. \end{proof}

 We can now refine Proposition \ref{embeds:corner:prop} by estimating the number of colors needed for $W$.
 The number 43 is probably not optimal, but the important point is that it does not depend on $M$.
+We need here the niceness hypothesis to show that there is at least one colouring.

-\begin{lemma} If $M$ is connected, the boundary $\partial W$ of the manifold $W$ constructed in Proposition \ref{embeds:corner:prop} can be colored with at most $43$ or $8$ colors, depending on whether $M$ is dodecahedral or octahedral. \end{lemma} \begin{proof} The proof depends heavily on the combinatoric of the 120- and 24-cells, shown in Fig.~\ref{cells:fig}.
+\begin{lemma} Let $M$ be a nice dodecahedral or a nice octahedral manifold.
+If $M$ is connected, the boundary $\partial W$ of the manifold $W$ constructed in Proposition \ref{embeds:corner:prop} can be colored with at most $43$ or $8$ colors, depending on whether $M$ is dodecahedral or octahedral. \end{lemma} \begin{proof} The proof depends heavily on the combinatoric of the 120- and 24-cells, shown in Fig.~\ref{cells:fig}.
 We may suppose to simplify notations that $M$ is orientable: in the non-orientable case the proof is just the same.
 Let us first consider the case where $M$ decomposes into dodecahedra.

 A right-angled 120-cell $Z$ is attached to each right-angled dodecahedron $D$ in $M$ to form $W'$, and then $W$ is the double of $W'$ along $M$.
 Starting from $D$ as a ``north pole'', and ending to its opposite ``south pole'', the 120 facets of $Z$ decompose into nine spherical layers consisting of 1, 12, 20, 12, 30, 12, 20, 12, and 1 dodecahedra.